The Top of His Head: Production

 The film was shot in Toronto, Ontario, in the fall of 1987.

-The film's soundtrack, The Top of His Head was written and composed by Fred Frith.
-Jane Siberry also contributed a song, "This Old Earth", which received a Genie Award nomination for Best Original Song at the 1990 Genie Awards.
-The song also appeared on her 1989 album Bound by the Beauty, under the alternate title "Something About Trains".
+The film's soundtrack, The Top of His Head, was written and composed by Fred Frith.
+Jane Siberry also contributed a song, "This Old Earth".

+Festival screenings

+The film premiered in the Perspective Canada program at the 1989 Festival of Festivals.
+It later screened at the 51st Festival dei Popoli in Florence in 2010.

+Reception

+Critical response

+Filmdienst described the film as an ambitious comedy with existential elements.
+The review noted the film’s stylized audiovisual approach, particularly its use of television imagery and atmospheric music.

-Awards
+Awards and nominations

-In addition to Siberry's Best Original Song nod, the film also received Genie nominations for Best Actor (Ouimette) and Best Original Screenplay (Mettler).
+In 1989, the film won the Silver Plate Award at the Figueira da Foz Festival and was runner-up for Most Popular Film at the Vancouver International Film Festival.
+In addition to Jane Siberry's Best Original Song nomination, the film also received Genie Award nominations for Best Actor for Stephen Ouimette and Best Original Screenplay for Peter Mettler.